o-ran-sc/nonrtric-plt-ranpm/pmproducer/docs/overview.rst

 * type-id, this property is used to indicate the ID of the information type.
 The value is a string.
 * gzip, if this property exists the object is gzip'ed (otherwise not).
 The property has no value.
-* source-name, the name of the source RAN traffic-handling element from which the measurements will originate.
+* source-name, the name of the source RAN traffic-handling element from which the measurements originate.

 *************